jpflandrs/TCPriboDB/README.md

 contributor : [Jean-Pierre Flandrois] ([2024/12/20])
 [JP.flandrois@univ-lyon1.fr]

-This software is a computer program whose purpose is to [describe functionalities and technical features of your software].
+This software is a computer program whose purpose is to create a TCP server interface to the riboDB sequence database.

 This software is governed by the [CeCILL|CeCILL-B|CeCILL-C] license under French law and abiding by the rules of distribution of free software.
 You can  use,